Is the LPD hiring?

 Do I still have to take your test if I have taken one for another department?

-Yes, we do not share or obtain written test results from other police departments.
+Yes, we do not share or obtain test results from other police departments.

 What are the stages of the hiring process?